hotwax/oms-documentation/deployment&configuration/netsuite/flows/integration-mappings/README.md

 | **Description**                 | Write brief information about the integration type.         |
 | **Sequence ID**                 | Provide the human-readable label for the integration type.  |

-Confirm establishing the new custom mapping by clicking on the “Add”.
+Confirm establishing the new custom mapping by clicking on the `Add`.

 {% hint style="success" %}
 Now, you're ready to utilize out-of-the-box mappings and also create custom integration mappings.{% endhint %}